conor-99/HackTrinity19Writeups/README.md

 Visiting the website gives us this Zcash address: `t1gok64PM8APnrSWXgBxboqHrszFYqP5v3L`.

 I looked it up on a [Zcash blockchain explorer](https://explorer.zcha.in/) and found an account with only one or two transactions.
 If we follow their transactions we'll find another account or two with only a handful of transactions.
-Eventually we reach a account that is entirely barren, if we Google their Zcash address we'll find a blog containing the culprit's full name:
+Eventually we'll reach an account that is entirely barren, if we Google their Zcash address we'll find a blog containing the culprit's full name:

 ![LUAS](images/luas.png)